oroinc/documentation/user_guide/email_campaign.rst

 Creating a Campaign
 --------------------

-1. Go to *Email → Campaigns* page and click :guilabel:`Create Campaign` button in the top right corner to get to the *"Create Campaign"* :ref:`form <user-guide-ui-components-create-pages>`.
+1. Go to the *Email Campaigns* page and click the :guilabel:`Create Email Campaign` button in the top right corner to get to the *"Create Email Campaign"* :ref:`form <user-guide-ui-components-create-pages>`.

 2. Define general settings of the campaign: